Stadt-Geschichte-Basel/stadtgeschichtebasel.ch/README.md

 ## Overview

-Welcome to [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch/), a comprehensive digital and print project aimed at presenting the multifaceted history of Basel from its earliest beginnings to the present.
-Visit [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch) to see how our digital portal is bringing Basel's history to life.
+Welcome to [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch/), a historical research project at the University of Basel in Switzerland, funded with over 9 million Swiss Francs from public and private sources, running from 2017 to 2025.
+It is a comprehensive digital and print project that aims to present the multifaceted history of Basel from its earliest beginnings to the present day.
+Visit [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch) to see how our digital portal brings Basel's history to life.
 This live site showcases the practical application of our open-source code, offering an interactive experience of Basel's rich heritage.

 [Stadt.Geschichte.Basel](https://stadtgeschichtebasel.ch/) seeks to bridge research gaps and present historical findings in accessible formats.
 Our project encompasses an [extensive nine-volume book series](https://www.merianverlag.ch/buecher/stadt.geschichte.basel.html), an overview volume, a digital portal, and a digital platform for research data.
-These resources are aimed at scholars and the public, making historical research and insights more accessible than ever.
+Hosted at the University of Basel, this project aims to make historical research and insights accessible to scholars and the public like never before.

-This project is the open source code of the digital portal of Stadt.Geschichte.Basel.
-It is a static website built with [SvelteKit](https://kit.svelte.dev/).
-The website is hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+This project is the open-source code of the digital portal of Stadt.Geschichte.Basel.
+It is a static website built with [SvelteKit](https://kit.svelte.dev/) and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
 It uses [hypotheses.org](https://sgb.hypotheses.org/) as CMS and consumes data from [Agendabasel](https://agendabasel.ch/) for the agenda.

 The digital platform for research data can be found at [forschung.stadtgeschichtebasel.ch](https://forschung.stadtgeschichtebasel.ch/).
 The source code for the digital platform can be found [here](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch).

 ## Key Features

 - **Fast Static Website**: The website is built with SvelteKit, providing a fast and responsive user experience.
-- **Interactive Features**: The website includes an interactive map, and agenda.
+- **Interactive Features**: The website includes an interactive map and agenda.
-- **Accessibility-Focused Design**: Ensuring inclusivity for all users, by complying with WCAG standards and observing neurodiversity design guidelines.
+- **Accessibility-Focused Design**: Ensuring inclusivity for all users by complying with WCAG standards and observing neurodiversity design guidelines.
 More at our [accessibility statement](https://stadtgeschichtebasel.ch/barrierefreiheit/).

 ![Lighthouse Score](/assets/images/pagespeed-insights.svg)